equinor/data-engineering/docs/Equinor Runbook.md

 to the relevant system landscape diagram in
 [Equinor EA](http://eita.statoil.no/companyea/?oid=b1b18bd9-9cca-45a7-9289-9eacf4c7f462/).*

-*[paste system diagram here (example below)]*

 ![Data Pipeline Architecture](./architecture-data-pipelines.drawio.svg)
 *(edit this diagram on the draw.io site, or using the VS Code draw.io integration plugin)*

 The main components in the system architecture are described in the table below.
+See also [Interfaces and dependencies](#interfaces-and-dependencies).

 #### *[Component Type]*